The Renter's Home Inventory: What Your Insurance Actually Needs From You

 Manifest was built for this exact problem.
 Snap a photo or forward a receipt, and the app pulls out the brand, model, serial number, purchase price, and warranty.
 Everything is room-tagged automatically.
 When you actually need to file a claim, one tap creates an adjuster-ready PDF: photos, serials, ACV, RCV, room by room.

 It's the document your insurer is going to ask for, ready before the moment that asks for it.
+Not sure which app is right for you?
+We compared the best home inventory apps for insurance documentation.

 The trial is seven days, full access, no credit card.
 If you've been putting this off, that's the smallest version of doing it.